phlex-ruby/phlex.fun/guide/first-component.md

 end
 ```

-Not the most exciting component, but it's a start.
+Not the most exciting component, but it’s a start.
 We can use it like this:

 ::: code-group

 ```ruby [view.rb]
 class View < Phlex::HTML
   def view_template